Nechanice: Geography

 Nechanice is located about 13 km west of Hradec Králové.
 It lies in the East Elbe Table.
 The highest point is the hill Jedlický vrch at 302 m above sea level.

 History

 The first written mention of Nechanice is from 1228.
 In 1867, it was promoted to a town.
 Nechanice lost the town status in 1949, but it was restored in 1992.

+Demographics

+Transport

+There are no railways or major roads running through Nechanice.

 Sights

-The landmark of Nechanice is the Church of the Assumption of the Virgin Mary.
+The main landmark of Nechanice is the Church of the Assumption of the Virgin Mary.
 The original church, which was as old as the town, was completely destroyed by a fire in 1827.
 The current Empire church replaced it in 1833.